rangle/angular-training-slides/slides/src/content/original/services.md

 export class MyService { /* ... */ }
 ```

-- Services need to be register in a module
+- Services need to be registered in a module

 ```ts
 @NgModule({